Moxtra/moxtra-bot-sdk-java/README.md

 ## Getting Started

-- Create a new bot application using your `verify_token` and `client_secret` obtained from your [MoxtraBot configuration](https://developer.moxtra.com/nextbots) and place those info in /resources/application.properties as below to finish the bot creation:
+- Create a new bot application using your `verify_token` and `client_secret` obtained from your [MoxtraBot configuration](https://developer.moxtra.com/nextbots) and place those info in /resources/application.properties as shown below to finish the bot creation:

 ```
 verify_token=YOUR_VERIFY_TOKEN